webcomics/dosage/doc/web/content/comics/SmackJeeves_GayBacon.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Here you can read strips about random things in my life or thoughts that may occur in this messed-up head.
 This is what the quiet, weird kid draws whenever he gets a chance.
-Updates at random times.
-[Contains a lot of cursing]</td>
+Updates at random times.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://gaybacon.smackjeeves.com/comics/">http://gaybacon.smackjeeves.com/comics/</a></td>